-PSYC 2622 Abnormal Psychology (MnTC: 5, 7)
+PSYC 2622 Abnormal Psychology (MnTC 05, 07)

-This course is an analysis of abnormal behavior.
-Topics covered include historical background, mood, anxiety, and schizophrenic disorders, personality disorders, substance-related disorders, and neurodevelopmental disorders.
-The causes of abnormal behavior, legal and ethical issues in the prevention and treatment of disorders; and cultural diversity of abnormal behavior are also addressed.
-Recommended Entry Level Skills: College level reading and writing skills.
+This course is an analysis of abnormal behavior, covering topics such as the historical background; mood, anxiety, and schizophrenic disorders, personality disorders, substance-related disorders, neurodevelopmental disorders; causes of abnormal behavior, legal and ethical issues in the prevention and treatment of disorders; and cultural diversity of abnormal behavior.
+College level reading and writing skills are recommended.
 (Prerequisites: None).

-PSYC 2626 Human Growth & Development (MnTC: 5, 7)
+PSYC 2626 Human Growth & Development (MnTC 05, 07)